 That means if your pupillary distance and the way the frame sits does not deviate in any way from the recommended 9° of pantoscopic tilt, 6,5° of wrap angle, and a pupillary distance of 32mm on both sides you might not experience any differences in a premium Zeiss progressive lens compared to a lower-priced alternative.

-That might sound odd to you but the individualization optimizes the lens design to a certain distance, position or angle.
+That might sound odd to you but the individualization optimizes the lens design to a certain distance, position, or angle.
 And if the frame sits in the already mentioned angle or distances in front of you there is nothing more to be optimized.

-In most cases, wearer of progressive lenses do feel a difference in higher-end and lower-priced progressives.
+In most cases, a wearer of progressive lenses does feel a difference in higher-end and lower-priced progressives.
 But that depends on the sensitivity of your visual perception.
 Some people will not recognize any differences from the very high end to the lowest priced lenses and some people recognize the slight differences when the frame is tilted 1° more than they used to.

 Now that you have chosen the progressive lens type there are a few other options to consider.